-A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management, and the City of Charleston, from April 13- December 21, 2013.
+A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management, and the City of Charleston, from April 12- December 21, 2014.
 A vendor may not operate under a franchise agreement.
 A vendor may not share tent spaces with other entities.
-All products must be grown, raised, produced, caught, or gathered by the vendor (East of I-95) in South Carolina, and must be preapproved before being sold at the Market.
-The categories and definitions of products to be sold at the Market are below.
-A Rotating vendor is the same as above definition, with the exception that they are only allowed to vend on days they are assigned by the CFM manager.
+All products must be grown, raised, produced, caught, or gathered by the vendor (East of I-95) in South Carolina and must be preapproved before being sold at the Market.
+The categories and definitions of products to be sold at the market are below.
+A Rotating vendor is the same as above definition, with the exception that they are only allowed to vend on days they are assigned by CFM Management.